AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 fixed-point types, the small is always a power of two, even if the delta is a power of ten.

-In the case of :ada:`TQ15` type, however, we're specifying the *small* by using the :ada:`'Small` aspect.
+In the case of :ada:`TQ15` type, we're specifying the *small* by using the :ada:`'Small` aspect.
 In this case, the underlying size of the :ada:`TQ15` type is 32 bits, while the accuracy we get when operating with this type is 16 bits.
-Let's see another example:
+Let's see a specific example for this type:

 .. code:: ada run_button project=Courses.Advanced_Ada.Numerics.Fixed_Small_Delta